vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 - [Transition effect system](transitions.html).
 Riot has none.
 - A far more powerful router.
 Riot’s routing API is extremely minimal.
+- Riot doesn't allow direct access to components/tags from inline JS without using complex mixins.
+Vue has straight-forward approach.
 - Better performance.
 Riot [traverses a DOM tree](http://riotjs.com/compare/#virtual-dom-vs-expressions-binding) rather than using a virtual DOM, so suffers from the same performance issues as AngularJS.
 - More mature tooling support.
 Vue provides official support for [webpack](https://github.com/vuejs/vue-loader) and [Browserify](https://github.com/vuejs/vueify), while Riot relies on community support for build system integration.